Flixtastic/Flixtastic/README.md

-- 👋 Hi, I’m @Flixtastic
+- Hello I'm Felix Meisen
-- 👀 I’m interested in Coding, Ai, Algorythms
+- Currently studying Computer Science in Freiburg
-- 🌱 I’m currently learning Python, Java GUI, Ai
+- Main working topics: Firefox Extension, Python scripts, Databases

 <!---
 Flixtastic/Flixtastic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.